javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 delete localStorage.test;
 ```

-That's allowed for historical reasons, and mostly works, but generally not recommended for two reasons:
+That's allowed for historical reasons, and mostly works, but generally not recommended, because:

 1. If the key is user-generated, it can be anything, like `length` or `toString`, or another built-in method of `localStorage`.
 In that case `getItem/setItem` work fine, while object-like access fails:
     ```js run